 by Robert Wilkinson

-Thanks to a friend of the site, we have the link to the CBS Evening News with Walter Cronkite on Monday, August 18, 1969, reporting on what happened at Woodstock.
-This one comes with an interesting commentary that’s profound, given mainstream media limitations and what was happening in the US that Summer!
+Today we have news reports from all of the "Big 3" network outlets, including the link to the CBS Evening News with Walter Cronkite on Monday, August 18, 1969 reporting on what happened at Woodstock.
+That one has an interesting commentary that’s profound, given mainstream media limitations and what was happening in the US that Summer!
 I also found the ABC and NBC reports on the events, and they take it in two entirely different directions, not bad, but out there!

 As the description below the video of the CBS News clip sez, “With commercials and a commentary from a really hip guy.”
 The commenter, John Laurence, says things that probably sounded like an alien had landed in America’s living rooms.
 Speaking about hippies and compassion on the Evening News!
 Wow.